AndyGorbould/Rock-Paper-Scissors-Lizard-Spock/README.md

 - [] Button to play next round after results this must be disabled until a round is complete
 - [] See if this could be made into an app using Framework7 or alternative (final goal)
-- [] Function A for player win Function B for player lose Function C for tie
 - [X] Win func adds playerScore++, Lose opponentScore++, tie no change
 - [] Replace RPSLS with Street Fighter II characters (use an API???) - display win/lose images based on character
 _________________________